 Pre-IPO or acquisition

-Liquidity events within 12–24 months.
+Liquidity events expected within 12–24 months.

 Multi-tranche vesting